 The idea that “creating money causes inflation.” is as ridiculous as saying “birth causes crime.”
 (I mean, all criminals are born, amirite?)

 Inflation is not when the price of a single product goes up.
 It’s not when the price of all products in an entire industry go up.
-Inflation is defined as when the “price levels of goods and services” for sale in an economy (a particular currency, such as the United States Dollar) go up and continue to go up.
-Roughly speaking, inflation is when the price of “everything” (that an average household purchases) goes up and continues to go up
+Inflation is defined as when the “The continuous rise in the price level over the period of time that the price rise is being observed.”
+Generally speaking, the “price level” represents the products and services that the average household purchases.

 This is inflation.
 Is this a bad thing?
 What if you were $50,000 in debt.
 Is that a bad thing?
 Well, how many assets do you have? $107,000?

 $107k - $50k = $57k net worth

 So, in this particular case, $50k in debt is not a bad thing.
 You need the full picture!

 This is inflation too.
 Is this a bad thing?

 Since your wages are keeping right up with prices, do you really care that the prices are going up?